peass-ng/PEASS-ng/linPEAS/README.md

-# LinPEAS - Linux Privilege Escalation Awsome Script
+# LinPEAS - Linux Privilege Escalation Awesome Script

 **LinPEAS is a script that searh for possible paths to escalate privileges on Linux/Unix\* hosts.
 The checks are explained on [book.hacktricks.xyz](https://book.hacktricks.xyz/linux-unix/privilege-escalation)**

-Check the **Local Linux Privilege Escalation checklist** from [book.hacktricks.xyz](https://book.hacktricks.xyz/linux-unix/linux-privilege-escalation-checklist)
+Check the **Local Linux Privilege Escalation checklist** from **[book.hacktricks.xyz](https://book.hacktricks.xyz/linux-unix/linux-privilege-escalation-checklist)**.

 [![asciicast](https://asciinema.org/a/250532.png)](https://asciinema.org/a/266928)